elves/elvish/README.md

 ## Name

 In [roguelikes](https://en.wikipedia.org/wiki/Roguelike), items made by the elves have a reputation of high quality.
 These are usually called *elven* items, but I chose "elvish" because it ends with "sh", a long tradition of Unix shells.
-It also rhymes with [fish](https://fishshell.com), one of shells that influenced the philosophy of Elvish.
+It also rhymes with [fish](https://fishshell.com), one of the shells that influenced the philosophy of Elvish.

 The word "Elvish" should be capitalized like a proper noun.
 However, when referring to the `elvish` command, use it in lower case with fixed-width font.